 You can experience all this – and more – by visiting the traditional Turkish village of Elmalı, near Çameli.

 The Water Mill (Su Değirmeni)

-Elmalı has a working water mill where locals take their own grain and receive back ground meal or flour.
+Elmalı has a working water mill where locals take their own grain and receive back sacks of ground meal or flour.
 The local family who operates the mill take payment in flour, a percentage called the “miller’s toll”.

 Take time to explore the intricate pattern of narrow streets in the village.
 Mountain views, fields of crops, peeping livestock, traditional farm equipment, streams, the village mosque, remains of original houses, wood piles, peppers drying, trout farms and so much more.

 And best of all, warmth, friendliness, and true Turkish hospitality.

 Have a look at our photo gallery for a sneak peek.

 Discovering village life